wavesplatform/WavesExplorerLite/README.md

 See Amazon S3 access for further details.
 These values **SHOULD NEVER** be stored in git repo.

 ## Commands
-Deployment is automated via deploy task, which is quite smart to upload only changed files since the last deployment.
+Deployment is automated via publish task, which is quite smart to upload only changed files since the last deployment.
+By default publish will deploy each configuration to their corresponding location on Amazon S3.

 To deploy testnet version run:
 ```
-grunt deploy --target=testnet
+gulp publish-testnet
 ```
-To deploy mainnet version
+To deploy mainnet version run:
-run:
 ```
-grunt deploy --target=mainnet
+gulp publish-mainnet
 ```
 Deploy script will automatically build the project and deploy selected configuration.